 Raloxifene is a type of drug called a selective oestrogen receptor modulator (SERM).
-It acts like the female sex hormone oestrogen although it isn't a hormone.
+You might have it as a treatment to:

-It is a treatment to lower the risk of breast cancer in women who are at a high or moderate risk of developing it.
-It is for women who have been through the menopause.
+- lower the risk of breast cancer if you have a high or moderate risk of developing it

-Raloxifene is a tablet you take once a day.
+Raloxifene is a tablet that you swallow.
+You take it once a day.

 Taking your tablets